In Your House 14: Revenge of the 'Taker

-In Your House 14: Revenge of the 'Taker was the 14th In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-The event occurred on April 20, 1997, at the Rochester Community War Memorial in Rochester, New York.
+In Your House 14: Revenge of the 'Taker was a 1997 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 14th In Your House and took place on April 20, 1997, at the Rochester Community War Memorial in Rochester, New York.
 Five matches were shown on the PPV portion of the event.
 There were also two dark matches and one for the Free for All pre-show.
+The name of the event was in reference to the rivalry between The Undertaker and Mankind.

-In the main event of the televised portion of the show, Stone Cold Steve Austin defeated Bret Hart by disqualification.
-In contrast, Hunter Hearst Helmsley defeated Goldust in the main event of the non-televised live show.
+In the main event of the PPV, "Stone Cold" Steve Austin defeated Bret Hart by disqualification.
 The undercard included The Undertaker defending the WWF Championship against Mankind, Rocky Maivia defending the WWF Intercontinental Championship against Savio Vega, and Owen Hart and The British Bulldog defending the WWF Tag Team Championship against The Legion of Doom (Hawk and Animal).

 Production

 Background

 In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
-They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
+They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble) and were sold at a lower cost.
 In Your House 14: Revenge of the 'Taker took place on April 20, 1997, at the Rochester Community War Memorial in Rochester, New York.
 The show's name was based on the rivalry between The Undertaker and Mankind.